 New for Fall 2021, the BFA in stage management and BFA in technical theatre are programs designed to prepare you for all aspects of the industry!
 Affiliated with Hartt’s renowned music theatre and actor training programs, which have long-established relationships with industry professionals, you will receive the hands-on learning that will prepare you for a successful career!

-UHart is excited to announce our new Occupational Therapy (OT) program starting in Fall 2021.
+UHart is excited to announce our new Occupational Therapy (OT) program new for Fall 2021.
 Our five-year combined BS/MSOT program will prepare students for rewarding, in-demand careers.